NieneB/InternshipReport/index.md

 The water topologies used are from 2015.
 Therefore they do not show correlation with the field names.
 Some lakes disappeared and new ones appeared.
 The default background map is a map from 1830, showing a good reference for the field-names.
 But on the transect line, water bodies show up that cannot be seen on this base layer.
 When switching to the base layer from the current map, the water bodies do correlate but the field-names are not referenced.

 ## Building the prototype
-Data exploration gave mutlitple ideas, no testing was done which idea would prove the best results.
-Soly made on personal preferences.
+Data exploration gave multiple ideas, no testing was done which idea would prove the best results.
+Solley made on personal preferences.

 ###Front-end